-If an enhancement provision applies, the top of the guideline range is increased by the same percentage or amount as the statutory multiplier or cap.
-For example, if the statute states that the punishment may be $1\frac{1}{2}$ times the maximum otherwise authorized for the offense, then the top of the guideline prison range is increased by $1\frac{1}{2}$ .
-However, if the statute increases the maximum term of imprisonment from 5 to 10 years, for example, the top of the prison range is doubled.
-See Appendix H for a list of multiplier and cap enhancements.
+If an enhancement provision applies, the top of the Guidelines range is increased by the same percentage or amount as the statutory multiplier or cap.21 For example, if the statute states that the punishment may be 1 $\frac{1}{2}$ times the maximum otherwise authorized for the offense, then the top of the Guidelines prison range is increased by 1 $\frac{1}{2}$.
+However, if the statute increases the maximum term of imprisonment from 5 to 10 years, for example, the top of the prison range is doubled.22 See Appendix H for a list of multiplier and cap enhancements.
 Note that the bottom of the range does not change, only the top.